awesomemotive/easy-digital-downloads/readme.txt

 See our [payment gateways category](https://easydigitaldownloads.com/downloads/category/gateways/?utm_source=extensions&utm_medium=description_tab&utm_content=gateways&utm_campaign=readme) in the extensions catalogue for a complete list of supported merchant processors.
 There are also a large number of additional payment gateways developed and supported by [3rd party developers](https://easydigitaldownloads.com/3rd-party-extensions/#gateways).

-Easy Digital Downloads is also a Stripe verified partner.
-The Stripe partner program recognizes applications which meet their strict quality requirements and allows us to provide even better services to our customers.
+Easy Digital Downloads is a verified member of the [Stripe partner program](https://stripe.com/accept-payments/easy-digital-downloads).
+This program recognizes software that meets Stripe's strict quality requirements and provides users of Easy Digital Downloads and Stripe with the confidence they need to trust us both with their payment integrations.

 = Take your store further with extensions =